 A selection of Mr. Patras’s representative matters includes:

 - Oracle Corp. v.
-Parallel Networks – represented patent owner in litigation relating to managing dynamic web page generation requests in a case that settled three days prior to a May 2011 jury trial.
+Parallel Networks – represented patent owner in litigation relating to managing dynamic web page generation requests in a case that settled three days prior to jury trial.

 - Cargill, Inc. v.
 Canbra Foods, Ltd. et al. – represented accused infringers including Dow AgroSciences in successful two-week jury trial and appeal relating to four Cargill patents on specialty canola oil.

 - Cryovac v.
 Pechiney Plastic Packaging, Inc. – represented accused infringer in successful two-week jury trial relating to polymer films.

 - Ovonic Battery Co. v.
 Matsushita and Toyota – represented patent owner in successful three-week ICC arbitration hearing on three patents relating to nickel metal hydride batteries in Toyota Prius.